Pubs in Brighton: Buildings and architecture

 Many pubs in Brighton are listed buildings.
 The Bath Arms is an early 19th-century house in The Lanes which became a pub later in that century.
 The Black Horse at Rottingdean is a timber-framed 16th-century building, although much altered.
 The oldest inn in continuous use in Brighton, the Cricketers Inn, dates from 1545 but was rebuilt in the 17th century, 1790, 1824 and 1886.
 The Druid's Head Inn, also in The Lanes, was converted from a late 18th-century house.
 (Note: Its listing particulars, written in 1971, state that it was converted in 1825, but later sources confirm it was licensed as a beerhouse after the passing of the Beerhouse Act 1830.)
 The Dyke Tavern (1895), Brighton's best example of a Tudor Revival/Arts and Crafts purpose-built pub, closed in 2016 and was listed the following year.
 The Font (formerly the Font and Firkin) occupies a historic chapel in The Lanes, rebuilt in 1825 by Amon Henry Wilds and Charles Busby on the site of a 17th-century Nonconformist meeting-house.
-The street-corner building at 83 Gloucester Road in the North Laine, now an office, was a pub for many years and retains elaborate decoration on the façade.
+The street-corner building at 83 Gloucester Road in North Laine, now an office, was a pub for many years and retains elaborate decoration on the façade.
 The Bier Haus, formerly the Jurys Out and the Thurlow Arms, was built in the early 19th century and has the local speciality mathematical tiles on the façade.
 The historic King and Queen was rebuilt in a fanciful, "striking" Tudor Revival style in the 1930s by local architects Clayton & Black.
 Two early 19th-century houses were combined in the 20th century to form the Market Inn in The Lanes.
 The former Montpelier Inn dates from the 1830s, when the surrounding residential area was developing, and retains original features such as sash windows.
 The Post and Telegraph, a J D Wetherspoon pub, was built as a bank in 1921–1923.
 The Prince Albert, built in the 1840s, is famous for its Banksy mural and artwork depicting deceased musicians.
 The Pump House, opened as a pub in 1776 and named after the pump house which fed seawater to one of the local bath-houses, may be older than 18th-century and is faced with mathematical tiles.
 The Quadrant, a mid-19th-century four-storey building, retains many original internal features.
 The Regency Tavern dates from the 19th century and stands at the corner of Regency Square.
 The Royal Pavilion Tavern, close to the site of the former Castle Inn, is an old house which became a hotel and, soon afterwards, a pub in the early 19th century.
 The Seven Stars on Ship Street, formerly O'Neil's, dates from around 1900 and has an elaborate three-storey façade.
 The Star Inn in Kemptown expanded to occupy three early 19th-century terraced houses and has a late 19th- or early 20th-century façade.
 The Sussex Tavern on East Street dates from the 18th century but was extended in the 19th century and has a low tile-hung wing to the rear on Market Street.
 The Victory Inn is late 19th-century and has a distinctive façade of glazed green tiles and engraved windows, and retains some 19th-century bar fittings.